LiyanaRoslie/google-apps-ml/README.md

 * Distribution of installs

 Correlation matrix, boxplot, countplot, barplot, distplot are used to illustrate the findings and insights.

+<div id="y-preprocessing"></div>

+## Y Preprocessing

+Quantile binning is used on Y to separate installs into four different classes of installs.
+Each class can represent four stages or phases of app development.

+The **four different classes** are:
+* 0 -> 0 to 100 installs
+* 1 -> 101 to 1000 installs
+* 2 -> 1001 to 10,000 installs
+* 3 -> 10,001 to 10,000,000,000

 <div id="dataset"></div>